nasa/astrobee/simulation/running_the_sim.md

 world that need to be started up before Astrobee is started up.
 There is a small chance that this will not happen and the user will experience issues upon start up.
-If this happens, please see the 'Issues Starting up the Simulator' section in [/ref sim-issues].
+If this happens, please see the 'Issues Starting up the Simulator' section in \ref sim-issues.

-**Important**: If you experience issues with the simulator and commanding the robot, please see the [/ref sim-issues] before contacting the Astrobee team.
+**Important**: If you experience issues with the simulator and commanding the robot, please see the \ref sim-issues before contacting the Astrobee team.

 ### Simulator Flags